-If you have been arrested for DWI in Arkansas, it is in your best interest to read the information of potential ways how to beat Arkansas DWI charges and what to do next.
+If you have been arrested for DWI in Arkansas, it is in your best interest to read the information of potential ways how to beat recent DWI charges and what to do next getting a case thrown out of court.
 We help drivers learn what possibilities they have for how to fight to get out of the case provided on this site.

-Any offense of Arkansas DUI arrest charges are not only very serious and expensive if convicted, they are extremely stressful, upsetting, and even humiliating.
-This can be especially embarrassing, since arrest mug shots for driving under the influence are posted online for anyone to see.
+Even a first offense of Arkansas DWI arrest charges are not only very serious and expensive if convicted, they are extremely stressful, upsetting, and even humiliating.
+This can be especially embarrassing, since arrest mug shots for driving under the influence May 2023 are posted online for anyone to see.